CyberHumi/Chatbot-Scripts/NanoleafAuroraEffectChanger/ReadMe.txt

 	Note the IP and token.
 You need them later.

-(6) Copy the `NA Effect Changer` script you want to use into the folder from the SL Chatbot.
-You can also use the Import function per button on the top right in the `Scripts` tab.
+(6) Copy the "NA Effect Changer" script you want to use into the folder from the SL Chatbot.
+You can also use the Import function per button on the top right in the "Scripts" tab.
    (By default it should be `C:\Users\<Username>\AppData\Roaming\Streamlabs\Streamlabs Chatbot\Services\Scripts`)

-(7) Go back to the `Scripts` tab in SL Chatbot and rightclick the background and click `Reload Scripts`.
+(7) Go back to the "Scripts" tab in SL Chatbot and rightclick the background and click "Reload Scripts".
     Afterwards the list of installed scripts should appear and you can start configuring those.

-(8) Rightclick on the `NA Effect Changer` script and click `Insert API Key`.
+(8) Rightclick on the "NA Effect Changer" script and click "Insert API Key".

-(9) Customize `NA Effect Changer` parameters.
+(9) Customize "NA Effect Changer" parameters.
-    Insert Nanoleaf Aurora IP and token.
+    Insert Nanoleaf Aurora IP and token (from (5)).
 	(Configure the Nanoleaf Aurora effects with your Android or iOS app) Insert effect name and effect duration under the event which should trigger the effect change.

-(10) Go back to the `Scripts` tab in Chatbot and rightclick the background and click `Reload Scripts` again.
+(10) Go back to the `Scripts` tab in Chatbot and rightclick the background and click "Reload Scripts" again.

-(11) Execute NAEC_WSclient.bat while Streamlabs Chatbot is running.
-Do not close the Command Prompt window.

 ###############